 Most of our children wanted to use multiple colors of yarn, so we just kept tying on new colors of yarn to the ends of their yarn pieces and let the children keep on weaving as long as they wished…

 When they were happy with their webs, we let them add a spider to the end of the last string.
 The spider dangled down from the webs.
 Our pre-k children got the weaving concept down easily.
-Our threes were not all able to keep their weaving on course but their webs turned out just as fun and they loved the process since we kept the weaving process open to their interpretation…
+Our threes found the weaving more challenging, but their webs turned out just as fun and they loved the process since we kept the weaving process open to their interpretation…

 Don’t you just love these webs?